common-fate/docs-archive/docs/common-fate/deploying-common-fate/v2/launching-a-provider.md

-import Tabs from "@theme/Tabs";
-import TabItem from "@theme/TabItem";
+---
+slug: Launching-an-access-provider
+---

 # Prerequisities

-To get started with PDK Providers, you will need to install the following command line tools.
+To get started with PDK Providers, you will need to install the following command line tool.

 1. [cf](https://github.com/common-fate/cli)
-2. pdk

 # Launching a pre-existing Provider